Floor Screeding New Malden

 A professional screeding specialist will also let you know if a structural engineer is necessary for your project, in order to identify point loadings, load requirements and flex strength that your screed floor might require to conform with current building regulations and British Standards.

-Working with a skilled and qualified flooring specialist will guarantee you use the proper sort of screed for the room's allocated usage to extend the lifetime of your floor.
-There are numerous kinds of screeding and selecting the appropriate mix and installation technique is vital to achieve a top quality floor that is hard-wearing and fit for purpose.
+Working with a highly trained and qualified specialist will guarantee you get the correct type of screed for the room's intended purpose to extend the life of your floor.
+There are many different types of screed and selecting the right mix and installation process is crucial if you are to create a quality floor which is fit for purpose and durable.

 Ensure that you get more than one estimate for your New Malden screeding project and also ask what standard of finish each price quote is for.
 For residential homes an estimate will generally be given for an SR (Surface Regularity) calculation of SR1 or SR2.
 SR2 and SR3 could be cheaper options, but the floor screeding finish might have deviations and errors, whilst SR1 guarantees a perfect quality of finish.
 This means you may need to rectify any areas that could cause issues when putting down your final flooring solution.